Bharti Airtel

-Bharti Airtel Limited is an Indian multinational telecommunications company based in New Delhi.
-It operates in 18 countries across South Asia and Africa, as well as the Channel Islands.
-Currently, Airtel provides 5G, 4G and LTE Advanced services throughout India.
-Currently offered services include fixed-line broadband, and voice services depending upon the country of operation.
-Airtel had also rolled out its Voice over LTE (VoLTE) technology across all Indian telecom circles.
-It is the second largest mobile network operator in India and the second largest mobile network operator in the world.
-Airtel was named India's 2nd most valuable brand in the first ever Brandz ranking by Millward Brown and WPP plc.
+Bharti Airtel is an Indian multinational telecommunications company, headquartered in New Delhi.
+It operates in 18 countries across the Indian subcontinent, Africa, and the Channel Islands.
+In India, the company provides mobile telephony services using 5G, 4G, and LTE Advanced technologies, along with fixed-line broadband and voice services, while the range of services varies by country of operation.

-Airtel is credited with pioneering the strategic management of outsourcing all of its business operations except marketing, sales and finance and building the 'minutes factory' model of low cost and high volumes.
-The strategy has since been adopted by several operators.
-Airtel's equipment is provided and maintained by Ericsson, Huawei, and Nokia Networks whereas IT support is provided by Amdocs.
-The transmission towers are maintained by Indus Towers in India.
-Ericsson agreed for the first time to be paid by the minute for installation and maintenance of their equipment rather than being paid upfront, which allowed Airtel to provide low call rates of ₹1/minute.
+Airtel is the second-largest mobile network operator in India and second largest mobile network operator in the world.
+It has also deployed Voice over LTE (VoLTE) technology across telecom circles in India to support voice calls over 4G networks.

 History

 In 1984, Sunil Mittal started assembling push-button phones in India, which he earlier used to import from a Singaporean company, Singtel, replacing the old-fashioned, bulky rotary phones that were in use in the country then.
 Bharti Telecom Limited (BTL) was incorporated and entered into a technical tie-up with Siemens AG of Germany for the manufacture of electronic push-button phones.
 By the early 1990s, Bharti was making fax machines, cordless phones and other telecom gear.
-He named his first push-button phone as 'Mitbrau'.
+He named his first push-button Telephone as 'Mitbrau'.

 In 1992, he successfully bid for one of the four mobile phone network licenses auctioned in India.
 One of the conditions for the Delhi cellular licenses was that the bidder have some experience as a telecom operator.
 So, Mittal clinched a deal with the French telecom group Vivendi.
 He was one of the first Indian entrepreneurs to identify the mobile telecom business as a major growth area.
 His plans were finally approved by the Government in 1994 and he launched services in Delhi in 1995, when Bharti Cellular Limited (BCL) was formed to offer cellular services under the brand name AirTel.
 Within a few years, Bharti became the first telecom company to cross the 2 million mobile subscriber mark.
 Bharti also brought down the STD/ISD cellular rates in India under the brand name 'India one'.